DanRuta/WebSight/README.md

 What if we took that concept and applied it to their lives outside of web surfing?

-Sobel sight is a small experiment that sets out to explore and implement a system to help give visually impaired people a new perspective on life.
+WebSight is a small experiment that sets out to explore and implement a system to help give visually impaired people a new perspective on life.

 ---